 To kick-start your day, you need some music to groove to.
-Your body will adjust to the beats and you can time yourself accordingly to the music.
+Your body will adjust to the beats and you can time yourself according to the music.
 Recommended morning music is usually something that has a proper beat.

-4. Stretch out and exercise
+4. Stretch out and Exercise

 Assign yourself a fixed time for stretching out – Do not do it beyond 10 minutes.
-It is important to feel rejuvenated when you start off your day.
+It is important to feel rejuvenated when you start your day.
 This would also help you be regular with your bowels if you have constipation problems.

-5. Brush your teeth
+5. Brush Your Teeth

 Brushing and flossing will help you feel hygienic for the rest of the day.

-A great start to a morning is accompanied by being able to poop on time.
+A great start to the morning is accompanied by being able to poop on time.
 You cannot feel constipated and have a great productive day.
 It is customary to approach your toilet seat before you hit the shower – so do not skip this step in your routine and keep it for the later part of the day.

 If you cannot come to terms with it, then drink lots of water and hot beverages in the morning.
 You need to have more fiber in your body.
 So add fiber in your diet or at least in your dinner.

-7. Do not skip the shower
+7. Do Not Skip the Shower

 If you haven’t ticked off this task on your previous night, you need to be very specific about how much time you spend in the shower.
 The first and foremost thing is that you cannot miss a shower on the pretext of being late.